 Why You'll Love It

-- It's versatile.
-I tested it in both 8-inch and 9-inch round pans.
-It really just depends on whether you want thick or thin layers and/or the type of pan(s) you have on hand.
+- Versatile: I tested it in both 8-inch and 9-inch round pans.
+It really just depends on whether you want thick or thin cake layers and/or the type of pan(s) you have on hand.
 An 8x8 square pan also works!
-Divide the ingredient amounts in half to make a single layer snack cake.
+Divide the ingredient amounts in half to make a single layer cake.

-- The frosting is a game-changer!
+- Game-changing frosting!
 No butter, cashews, coconut, or oil, yet it's perfectly rich and creamy.
-Seriously, the frosting takes this cake up a few notches, so don't skip it!
+Seriously, the frosting really takes the cake up a few notches, so don't skip it!

-- Flavor and texture.
-Replacing oil with vegan yogurt and applesauce means this cake is lower in fat and calories than most vegan carrot cakes, while still creating a rich and dense texture.
+- Flavor and texture: Replacing oil with non-dairy yogurt and applesauce means this cake is lower in fat and calories than most carrot cakes, while still creating a rich and dense texture.

 Ingredients